by-jp/www.byjp.me/content/notes/twitter/6083295332/index.md

 - imported
 - from-twitter
 ---
-Screw you "we're only obliged to change old money for our own customers" Lloyds\!
+Screw you "we're only obliged to change old money for our own customers" Lloyds!